 The respect/disrespect code is stable; it has an invariant structure, which implies that it is context-free.
 The positive or negative values of the moral code cannot be glued to the positive or negative values of another code.
 For instance, a successful business person or athlete does not have to be morally respectable; they are expected to abide by laws, however.

 Modern moral communication also looks for explanations for immoral behavior.
 Rather than simply judging, we ask, for example, what makes a person commit a horrible crime or why someone is a “pathological liar.”
 Is it nature or nurture or a mixture of both?
 We assume that a “bad person” can learn to be good, and vice-versa.
 In other words, we assume that the boundary of the distinction is crossable.
 Modern society also considers intent–that is to say, it considers consciousness.
 Did the person intend to act immorally?

 Decisive changes are to be found in the relationship between the medial substratum and the forms developed with the aid of the medium and that regenerate it.
 Whereas the medium is stable and available for all possible communications, the conditions for respect and disrespect–the rules for the forms developed in the medium–tend to be unstable and are in any case no longer fully amenable to consensus. . . .
 The difference between medial substratum (loose coupling) and medial forms (strict coupling) is thus fully exploited, and this leads in moral communication to the simultaneity of consensus and dissent, stability and instability, necessity and contingency.
 (242)

-Moral communication (as a medium) remains available (persons can be respected or disrespected, and some behavior can be judged as better than other behavior), just as money remains available in the economy.
+Moral communication (as a medium) remains available (persons (as topics of communication) can be respected or disrespected, and some behavior can be judged as better than other behavior), just as money remains available in the economy.

 Trust allows improbable communication to cross an improbability threshold.
 Violations of trust are taken seriously because trust is necessary for communication to continue.
 For Luhmann, trust is a central issue in all communication.
 He argues that